 The medical term for this procedure is the biliopancreatic diversion with duodenal switch (BPD-DS) but is most often referred to as the duodenal switch for short.

-Duodenal switch surgery begins with a gastric sleeve procedure where the patient’s stomach is permanently made smaller by surgically removing a large portion.
-Next, two portions of the small intestine are re-routed to bypass approximately 3⁄4 of the digestive tract.
-When the ingested food skips most of the digestive process it limits the number of calories that can be absorbed and this is called the malabsorptive technique.
+After a gastric sleeve procedure, where the medical team permanently makes the patient’s stomach smaller by surgically removing a large portion, they then proceed to the duodenal switch surgery.
+Next, they re-route two portions of the small intestine to bypass approximately 3⁄4 of the digestive tract.
+Furthermore, this malabsorptive technique limits the number of calories that can be absorbed from the ingested food.

 The Duodenal switch offers both reduced stomach capacity and the bypassing of most of the normal digestive processes which work together making both metabolic and hormonal changes that promote tremendous weight loss.